-K-Nearest Neighbor (KNN) is a supervised machine learning algorithm that can be used for both classification and regression tasks.
-It is one of the oldest machine learning algorithms and is still widely used today due to its simplicity.
-KNN is unique in that it does not explicitly map input variables to target variables during the learning process.
-In this article, we will dive into the details of how KNN works.
+K-Nearest Neighbor (KNN) is a supervised Machine Learning algorithm that can solve classification and regression problems.
+It is one of the oldest ML algorithms and is still widely used due to its simplicity.
+KNN is unique in that it does not explicitly map input variables to target variables during the learning process, making it even more interesting.
+It’s a non-parametric algorithm, and we will know the complete working of the KNN algorithm in this blog.

 In this article, we will cover the following topics related to the KNN algorithm in machine learning:

-Instance-based learning, also known as memory-based learning, refers to the fact that the KNN algorithm compares new data samples to training data samples stored in its memory rather than using explicit generalization.
+Instance-based learning, also known as memory-based learning, refers to the KNN algorithm comparing new data samples to training data samples stored in its memory rather than using an explicit generalization.

-KNN is sometimes referred to as a "lazy" algorithm because it only performs computation when it receives new observations.
-This means that KNN simply stores all of the training data in its memory and defers calculations until it is given a new test sample to classify.
+It is sometimes called a “lazy” algorithm because it only performs computation after receiving new observations.
+This means that KNN stores all the training data in its memory and defers calculations until a new test sample is given for classification or regression.

-KNN is classified as a non-parametric algorithm because it learns the entire training set, meaning that its learning is not dependent on the given data.
+KNN is classified as a non-parametric algorithm because it does not learn the parametric values from the data to map functions on input and output.
+Instead, it learns the entire training set.
 If more instances are introduced in the future, the learning will change significantly.
 This is a characteristic of non-parametric algorithms.

 The KNN algorithm makes two main assumptions: